Ferranti

-The firm was known for work in the area of power grid systems and defence electronics.
-In addition, in 1951 Ferranti began selling an early computer, the Ferranti Mark 1.
-The Belgian subsidiary lives on as Ferranti Computer Systems and as of 1994 is part of the Nijkerk Holding.
+The company had an extensive presence in the defense sector, manufacturing advanced cockpit displays, radar transmitters, inertial navigation systems, and avionics for military aircraft, including the Tornado fighter jet.
+It was a pioneer in computer technology, launching the Ferranti Mark 1 in 1951, one of the world's first commercially available computers.

+Ferranti's global footprint extended beyond the UK, with factories and branch plants in Australia, Canada, Singapore, Germany, and the United States.
+The company had a strong presence in Edinburgh, with numerous branch-plants as well as an aviation facility.

+Despite its eventual collapse, some parts of Ferranti's legacy continue today.
+The Belgian subsidiary survives as Ferranti Computer Systems, now part of Nijkerk Holding since 1994.
+Other divisions were acquired by major corporations, including BAE Systems, Leonardo (formerly Finmeccanica), Ultra Electronics, Thales, and Elbit Systems, with some still operating under different names.

+Even outside of business, Ferranti left a cultural mark.
+The Ferranti Edinburgh Recreation Club, the Ferranti Mountaineering Club, and the Ferranti Ten-Pin Bowling League continue to exist.
+Additionally, Ferranti Thistle F.C., originally founded in 1943, evolved into Livingston F.C., a team competing in the Scottish Professional Football League.

 History

 Beginnings

 Sebastian Ziani de Ferranti established his first business Ferranti, Thompson and Ince in 1882.
 The company developed the Ferranti-Thompson Alternator.
 Ferranti focused on alternating current power distribution early on, and was one of the few UK experts.
-To avoid confusion, he is often referred to as Dr Ferranti to distinguish him from the Ferranti company itself.
-In 1885 Dr Ferranti established a new business, with Francis Ince and Charles Sparks as partners, known as S. Z. de Ferranti.
-According to J F Wilson, Dr Ferranti's association with the electricity meter persuaded Ince to partner him in this new venture, and meter development was fundamental to the survival and growth of his business for several decades to come.
+In 1885 Dr. Ferranti established a new business, with Francis Ince and Charles Sparks as partners, known as S.Z. de Ferranti.
+According to J.F.
+Wilson, Dr. Ferranti's association with the electricity meter persuaded Ince to partner him in this new venture, and meter development was fundamental to the survival and growth of his business for several decades to come.

-Despite being a prime exponent of Alternating Current, Ferranti became an important supplier to many electric utility firms and power-distribution companies for both AC and DC meters.
+Despite being a prime exponent of alternating current, Ferranti became an important supplier to many electric utility firms and power-distribution companies for both AC and DC meters.

-In 1887, the London Electric Supply Corporation (LESCo) hired Dr Ferranti for the design of their power station at Deptford.
+In 1887, the London Electric Supply Corporation (LESCo) hired Dr. Ferranti for the design of their power station at Deptford.
 He designed the building, the generating plant and the distribution system and on its completion in October 1890, it was the first truly modern power station.
 It supplied high-voltage AC power at 10,000 volts, which was transformed to a lower voltage for consumer use where required.